Co-founders Jade and Alex

 Having completed this course and deciding to spend a couple of seasons learning the Canadian snowpack well they decided at the end of two awesome winters that ski guiding proper was not their path.
 Instead, building on their skills for communicating science, teaching and love for sharing knowledge with the next generation, they have put their energies into developing science, sport and safety programs that will inspire, motivate and develop the young people in their community and home, Revelstoke, BC.

-Jade has been writing the monthly science column for the Revelstoke Stoke review 'Stoked on Science' for a year now and was recently elected to the board of directors for the North Columbia Environmental Society (NCES).
+Jade has been writing the monthly science column for the Revelstoke Stoke review 'Stoked on Science' for a year now and is the current Branch Manager for Wildsight Revelstoke, a non-profit dedicated to protecting and educating people about the environment.

 Alex and Jade plan to continue developing and delivering high quality, safe, affordable programs that connect young people with the world around them.